dylkot/cNMF/README.md

 ```

 Path structure
-  - --output-dir - the output directory into which all results will be placed
+  - --output-dir - the output directory into which all results will be placed.
+Default: `.`
-  - --name - a subdirectory output_dir/name will be created and all output files will have name as their prefix
+  - --name - a subdirectory output_dir/name will be created and all output files will have name as their prefix.
+Default: `cNMF`

 Input data
   - -c - path to the cell x gene counts file.
-Either tab-delimited text  or a df.npz compressed pandas dataframe
+This is expected to be a tab-delimited text file or a Scanpy object saved in the h5ad format
   - --tpm [Optional] - Pre-computed Cell x Gene data in transcripts per million or other per-cell normalized data.
 If none is provided, TPM will be calculated automatically.
 This can be helpful if a particular normalization is desired.
+These can be loaded in the same formats as the counts file.
+Default: `None`
   - --genes-file [Optional] - List of over-dispersed genes to be used for the factorization steps.
-If not provided, over-dispersed genes will be calculated automatically and the number of genes to use can be set by the --numgenes parameter below
+If not provided, over-dispersed genes will be calculated automatically and the number of genes to use can be set by the --numgenes parameter below.
+Default: `None`

 Parameters
   - -k - space separated list of K values that will be tested for cNMF
-  - --n-iter -  number of NMF iterations to run for each K
+  - --n-iter -  number of NMF iterations to run for each K. Default: `100`
-  - --total-workers - specifies how many workers (e.g. cores on a machine or nodes on a compute farm) can be used in parallel
+  - --total-workers - specifies how many workers (e.g. cores on a machine or nodes on a compute farm) can be used in parallel.
+Default: `1`
-  - --seed - the master seed that will be used to generate the individual seed for each NMF replicate
+  - --seed - the master seed that will be used to generate the individual seed for each NMF replicate.
+Default: `None`
   - --numgenes - the number of higest variance genes that will be used for running the factorization.
 Removing low variance genes helps amplify the signal and is an important factor in correctly inferring programs in the data.
 However, don't worry, at the end the spectra is re-fit to include estimates for all genes, even those that weren't included in the high-variance set.
+Default: 2000
+  - --beta-loss - Loss function for NMF, from one of `frobenius`, `kullback-leibler`, `itakura-saito`.
+Default: `frobenius`
+  - --densify -- Flag indicating that unlike most single-cell RNA-Seq data, the input data is not sparse.
+Causes the data to be treated as dense.
+Not recommended for most single-cell RNA-Seq data Default: `False`

 This command generates a filtered and normalized matrix for running the factorizations on.
 It first subsets the data down to a set of over-dispersed genes that can be provided as an input file or calculated here.
 While the final spectra will be computed for all of the genes in the input counts file, the factorization is much faster and can find better patterns if it only runs on a set of high-variance genes.
 A per-cell normalized input file may be provided as well so that the final gene expression programs can be computed with respsect to that normalization.